Collins Injera

-Collins Injera (born 18 October 1986) is a former Kenyan rugby player.
-He holds the second place for number of tries scored on the World Rugby Sevens Series with 271.
+Collins Injera, OGW, OLY (born 18 October 1986) is a former Kenyan rugby player.
+He holds third place for the number of tries scored on the World Rugby Sevens Series with 279.
 He is known for his achievements with Kenyan national rugby sevens team.

 Career

 Injera started playing rugby while at Vihiga High School in Vihiga.
-After graduation in 2005 he joined military team Ulinzi RFC playing in the Kenya Cup league.
+After graduation in 2005, he joined military team Ulinzi RFC playing in the Kenya Cup league.
 The team was later disbanded, and he moved to Mwamba RFC, a Nairobi-based team where he plays as a wing.

 Now a strong player for the Kenyan Sevens squad, Injera debuted with the team at the 2006 Dubai Sevens and played in the 2009 Rugby World Cup Sevens, where Kenya reached the semifinals.
-He became the top try scorer for 2008–09 IRB Sevens World Series season with 42 tries.
+He became the top try scorer for the 2008–09 IRB Sevens World Series season with 42 tries.
 He also scored 210 points and finished second behind Ben Gollings of England in the individual points table.

 Injera has also played for the Kenya national rugby union team (15s) at his usual position left wing (number 11), playing at the 2011 World Cup Qualifiers.

 In February 2013, Injera was dropped from the Kenya national sevens team and his contract was cancelled by the head coach Mike Friday.
 This was because of a conflict between Injera's club Mwamba RFC and the Kenya national sevens team.
 This conflict led to Injera missing training sessions with the Kenya national sevens team and therefore breaching his contract.
 As a consequence of this breach, Injera's contract was cancelled.

+In celebrating his 200th career try in the World Rugby Series, Collins Injera autographed a rugby ball and a camera lens using a permanent marker, in a pre-mediatated move that ended up ruining the costly camera.
+The try was scored during Kenya's match against Japan, at Twickenham Stadium in 2015, a game that Kenya won with a 24–12 scoreline.

 In 2022, He was recalled into the Kenyan squad for the Rugby World Cup Sevens in Cape Town.
 He announced his retirement from rugby in January 2023.

+Currently, Collins Injera serves as a Liaison Officer in the office of the Clerk of the Senate of Kenya.
+He got recruited, in mid-2023, through the Parliamentary Service Commission.